Dear Colleagues,

 Celebrate Culture & Cuisine with Us!

-This month, in partnership with MOSAIC, we’re honoring Juneteenth and Caribbean American Heritage Month with themed menu items at the Café from 11:30 a.m. – 2:30 p.m.:
+This month, in partnership with MOSAIC, we’re honoring Fourth of July, Bastille Day, French American Heritage Month, and New York State Day with themed menu items at the Café from 11:30 a.m. - 2:30 p.m.:

 Join us for a month of amazing flavors, cultural appreciation, and tasty traditions.
 Don’t miss out - come hungry and celebrate with us!
 For more information, please visit goto\mosaicamericas.